andybp85/clean-code-workspace/chap14/README.md

 ```
 The call in the if should have been to `parseElements`.
 IntelliJ had helpfully pointed out that the method with the typo
 couldn't throw, and greyed out `ArgsException`.
 I tried to find the inspection to crank this up to an error
 notification, sadly to no avail.
 Seems a good one.
 I wonder if Java has a strict mode ala Typescript?

+### ArgumentMarshaller

+I can't seem to find a code repo for this book, so I don't have the JUint tests he mentions.
+I'm also not sure how to
+look for the FitNesse tests, although I did download and run [FitNesse](http://fitnesse.org/) itself, which looks
+really cool.